codybloemhard/md-to-incodoc/README.md

 - footnotes
   - footnote reference -> link with tag
   - footnote definition -> section with tag and id to be linked by
+- metadata block
   - pluses metadata block -> document nav and meta

-not converted

-- yaml metadata block (use pluses metadata block)
+  - yaml metadata block -> discarded

 todo: